-How long does a typical Stemnexa-Rx™ (non-surgical) treatment take?
+How long does a typical non-surgical stem cell treatment take at RMI?

 Typically, the entire process takes less than an hour.
-The longest part is the decision making process between the patient and Dr. McKenna because they must review films and physical exams.
+The longest part is the decision making process between the patient and the doctors because they must review films and physical exams.

 The actual procedure takes 20 – 30 minutes.

-How long is the typical recovery time after a Stemnexa-Rx™ (non-surgical) joint treatment?
+How long is the typical recovery time after a non-surgical joint treatment using the Riordan treatment protocol?

 Injecting 5-10 cc of product into a joint can provoke an inflammatory response (swelling) for several days.

 For a knee, a patient usually has it wrapped up or uses a TED hose and we normally recommend cautious weight bearing for the first few days.

 Usually, within 2 to 5 days there is no injection site pain, no residual swelling and no real functional limitations.